 Zalviso had a significantly faster reduction in pain intensity compared to IV PCA morphine in the first 4 hours of treatment (p<0.001).
 In addition, both nurses and patients rated Zalviso significantly higher for Overall Satisfaction and Ease of Care compared to IV PCA with morphine.
-Overall, adverse events in the comparison trial were similar and most were mild-to-moderate in nature in both treatment groups.12
+Overall, adverse events in the comparison trial were similar and most were mild-to-moderate in nature in both treatment groups.13

 Studies IAP310 and 311

-In addition, Zalviso met the FDA-agreed primary endpoints in two double-blind, placebo-controlled Phase 3 registration studies conducted in patients who had undergone major open-abdominal surgery (IAP310) or orthopedic surgery (IAP311) that involved either knee or hip replacement procedures.
+In addition, Zalviso met the FDA-agreed primary endpoints in two randomized, placebo-controlled Phase 3 registration studies conducted in patients who had undergone major open-abdominal surgery (IAP310) or orthopedic surgery (IAP311) that involved either knee or hip replacement procedures.
 In each of these trials, patients treated with Zalviso to manage their post-surgical pain reported a greater sum of the pain intensity difference to baseline over 48 hours (SPID-48, the primary endpoint) compared to placebo-treated patients (p=0.001 and p<0.001, respectively).
 Adverse events considered possibly or probably related to treatment were generally mild-to-moderate in nature and were similar between Zalviso- and placebo-treated patients in the IAP310 study.
-In the IAP311 study, nausea and itching were significantly greater in the Zalviso-treated group (p < 0.05).13,14
+In the IAP311 study, nausea and itching were significantly greater in the Zalviso-treated group (p < 0.05).14,15

 - Apfelbaum JL, et al. Postoperative pain experience: results from a national survey suggest postoperative pain continues to be undermanaged.
 Anesth Analg.
 2003 Aug;97(2):534-40.